• Summary

 bly, do enact as follows:

-3 adding a new section 9-g to read as follows:
+2 new subdivision 3-a to read as follows:

 EXPLANATION--Matter in italics (underscored) is new; matter in brackets